gjwgit/rembg/mlhub/README.md

 ```
 Pretrained U-2-Net model will be downloaded on first use

-- To perform removal on a custom image
+- To perform removal on a custom image/video
 ```shell
 $ ml cutout rembg PATH_TO_INPUT_FILE [-o PATH_TO_OUTPUT_FILE]
 ```
 Replace PATH_TO_INPUT_FILE and PATH_TO_OUTPUT_FILE with your corresponding path.

-The output path is optional here.
+The output path is optional for image input.
 If unspecified, the output file will be generated in the input folder.

+For a video input file, output path is required.

 - To perform removal on a custom image with comparison to its original image
 ```shell